clivetong/Talks/NetConf2025/README.md

 ### Aspire

-- Ideas from Tye, Kubernetes, Cloud Native, ...
+- Ideas from Tye, inside Microsoft, docker compose, Kubernetes, ...
-- Didn't know how good it would be for general things?
+- Didn't know how good it would be for general purpose things?
+- What apps need a Cloud Native orchestrator?
 - How good it would be for mobile development didn't occur to them at the time
 - Brilliant for onboarding - no instructions, just F5 the code